fridaydeployqa/donut-qa-demo/README.md

 ## Test Structure

 Tests are located in the `tests` directory.
 The main configuration is in `playwright.config.ts`.

+## Continuous Integration

+Tests are automatically run on:
+- Every push to the `main` branch
+- Every Pull Request targeting the `main` branch
+- Manual trigger via GitHub Actions UI

+Test reports are automatically uploaded as artifacts and can be accessed in the GitHub Actions run details.